The best bidet toilet seat LivingStar 7500

 Do I need to install a water filter into my chosen best bidet toilet seat?

 No, you can always bypass installing a water filter that comes with the LivingStar 7500 Premium Bidet Toilet Seat.
-However, it is helpful to utilize the water filter in certain regions where the water contains excessive lime or other minerals.
+However, it is helpful to utilize the water filter for certain regions where the water contains excessive lime or other minerals.
+Those impurities can be harmful to the unit.

 How about checking wattage at my restroom to use the bidet seat?

 Yes, it should be helpful to check available wattage at the restroom.
 In certain cases, you may not able to run a hairdryer and the bidet seat at the same time due to a shortage of available capacity.
-If you have 1200 Watts available, you shouldn’t have an issue.
+If you have 1200 Watts available, you shouldn’t have an issue with the electrical capacity at your restroom.

 What is Wash and Bidet Wash?